How Do I Book You?

 Are You Insured?

-We take our responsibility to you very seriously; we are fully insured for public liability up to two million pounds.
+We take our responsibility to you very seriously; we are fully insured for public liability to five million pounds.
 If you or your wedding venue wish to see a copy of insurance documents, please ask and we will happily send it over.

 I Have Seen Photographers On Facebook Offering Full Day Coverage For £300.
 Why Do You Cost So Much More?